As a trained journalist and avid traveler, Marcelle enjoys writing articles to inform and inspire fellow travelers.

-Tips for Visiting the Vatican
+Visiting the Vatican Tips

-Millions of visitors descend upon the Vatican throughout the year.
 Visitors can spend the day viewing the extensive art collection in the Vatican Museums, stand in awe of the magnificent ceiling in the Sistine Chapel, visit St. Peter's Basilica, and even attend Mass in St. Peter's Square.

 The Swiss Guard

 One of the first things you will notice when you visit the Vatican is the colorfully costumed Swiss Guard.
 Dressed in Renaissance-style uniforms, these guards have served and protected the pope since 1506.
 Although the soldiers reside at the Vatican, they are actually Swiss citizens.
-Their role may appear to be primarily ceremonial, however they are highly-trained and skilled soldiers.
+Their role may appear to be primarily ceremonial, however, they are highly-trained and skilled soldiers.
 During a recent visit to the Vatican, I had several interactions with the Swiss guards, securing tickets for the Mass I attended and answering questions.
 I found them to be very poised and eager to assist.

 St. Peter's Square

-St. Peter’s Square encompasses the enormous plaza area at the forefront of St. Peter’s Basillica.
+St. Peter’s Square encompasses the enormous plaza area at the forefront of St. Peter’s Basilica.
 Designed by Gian Lorenzo Bernini in the 17th century, massive colonnades, four columns deep, surround the plaza's elliptical shape.
 Bernini expressed that the design embraced visitors in "the maternal arms of Mother Church."

 The Vatican Obelisk marks the center of the plaza where the Pope holds Mass for the people.
 In 1586, the obelisk was moved to the plaza from its home in the Roman Circus of Nero and remains the only obelisk still standing since the time of ancient Rome.